yugabyte/yugabyte-db/docs/content/preview/manage/change-cluster-config.md

 To ensure you don't inadvertently cause any further under replication on top of ongoing failures, verify the following:

 - All YB-Master servers are running and able to talk to each other.
-This can be verified by checking the master UI (at *http://`node1`:7000/*) and ensure the `Masters` tab shows all three with one in the `LEADER` for `RAFT Role`.
+This can be verified by checking the master UI (at *http://`node1`:7000/*) and ensure the `Masters` tab shows all three with one in the `LEADER` for `Raft Role`.
 - All the YB-TServer servers are running and heartbeating to the master leader.
 This can be verified by checking the master UI (at *http://`node1`:7000/tablet-servers*), which lists all the tablet servers in an `ALIVE` state.

 ### Ensure new machines are ready